-In response to an FY 2017-2018 OLS Discussion Point, the commission indicated that it faced an upfront cost of \$65,700 to set up a license plate program, which includes computer changes and the initial print run of 550 license plates.
+In response to an FY 2017-2018 OLS Discussion Point, the commission indicated that it faced an upfront cost of \$65,700 to set up a license plate program, which includes computer changes and an initial print run of 550 license plates.
 The requirements of the bill would provide the commission with the first \$50,000 of those costs through the initial \$25,000 payment and the first 500 license plate sales.
-The remaining \$15,700 would either be recovered through the sale of additional State Animal license plates or by retaining collections from the \$10 annual fee.
+The remaining \$15,700 would either be recovered through the sale of additional "We Support the Arts" license plates or by retaining collections from the \$10 annual renewal fee.
 The first 500 plate sales will generate \$5,000 per year from the \$10 annual renewal fee.
-As a result, in the event that no other plates are purchased under the program, the commission will largely recover the remaining costs after three years of collecting the annual fee.
+As a result, in the event that no other plates are purchased under the program, the commission would largely recover the remaining costs after three years of collecting the annual fee.

-The bill prevents the commission from realizing net revenues in administering the program because the bill requires the commission to deposit all program fees into a special fund to be appropriated to the department for certain programs once the commission has subtracted its costs of administering the program.
-The combination of guaranteed fee collection for the commission and the limit on retaining any fees greater than its cost creates a scenario where there is likely to be no net fiscal impact to the commission for administrating this license plate program.
+The bill prevents the commission from realizing net revenues in administering the program because the bill requires the commission to deposit all program fees into a special fund to be distributed d to the council to support the arts once the commission has subtracted its costs of administering the program.
+The combination of guaranteed fee collection for the commission and the limit on retaining any fees greater than its cost creates a scenario where there is likely to be no net fiscal impact on the commission for administrating this license plate program.